30193 - MANAGEMENT OF INTERNATIONAL AND SUPRANATIONAL ORGANIZATIONS

 - Course slides uploaded on the Bboard platform.

-- Selected readings made available on the E-Libray online course reserve.
+- Selected readings made available on the Bboard platform and E-Library online course reserve.

-- List of compulsory readings for not attending students made available on the E-Library online course reserve.
+- List of compulsory readings for not attending students made available on the Bboard platform and E-Library online course reserve.